Major Celestial Events Of 2024: Supermoons, Eclipses And More

 Partial lunar eclipse: 18 September

 Another splendid celestial event awaits you in September.
-The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC (10:14 am SGT).
-It will last until 3:16 am UTC (11:16 am SGT).
+The partial lunar eclipse is the third eclipse of the year and will occur on 18 September at 2:14 am UTC (10:14 am MYT).
+It will last until 3:16 am UTC (11:16 am MYT).

 The eclipse will be visible from places where the moon will be above the horizon, including the Americas, the Atlantic Ocean, Africa, parts of Europe and Antarctica.